spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 ### URL

-This object contains all the attributes of the current URL that the user is on.
+This object has all the attributes of the current URL that the user is on.
 To access these values from the URL, you can use the following code snippet:

 ```javascript
 {{ '{{ appsmith.URL }}' }}